emacsmirror/el-secretario/README.md

 next item in your inbox.
 When you&rsquo;ve refiled your tasks appropriately your secretary will go through all your existing todos over in `Todo.org`

+Pressing a key that isn&rsquo;t in the `which-key` menu will disable the menu, which essentially pauses the review.
+You can reactivate it with `el-secretario-activate-keymap`.

 A more complete configuration can be found at [my configuration](https://github.com/Zetagon/literate-dotfiles/blob/master/config.org#el-secretario).